Saturday, July 21, 2012

 Jermaine had a Top 10 of his own...

-1980: Billy Joel earned his first gold single--"It's Still Rock and Roll to Me", which also hit #1 on this date.
+1980: Billy Joel earned his first Gold single--"It's Still Rock And Roll To Me", which also hit #1 on this date.
 "Coming Up" from Paul McCartney & Wings slipped to #2 and Elton John had hit #29 with "Little Jeannie".
-The Spinners' "Cupid/I've Loved You for a Long Time" was fourth followed by the Manhattans, which rose up from 11 to 5 with the great song "Shining Star".
+The Spinners' "Cupid/I've Loved You For A Long Time" was fourth followed by the Manhattans, which rose up from 11 to 5 with the great song "Shining Star".
 The rest of the Top 10: Robbie Dupree's "Steal Away", "Magic" from Olivia, Bette Midler's "The Rose"

 at #8, Jermaine Jackson with "Let's Get Serious" and Pure Prairie League at 10 with "Let Me Love You Tonight".